|Name:||Steve Hudson, Assessor|

 2015 Residential/ Commercial Re-inspection Program

 City property appraisers will be visiting several subdivisions and their surrounding areas.
-These subdivisions include Wirts 1st and 2nd Additions in the central part of town.
+These subdivisions include Post 1st and 2nd Additions.
 Additional inspections will be in the Rural South West area of the City and all agricultural properties.
 All appraisers will have City identification.
 The appraisers will be going from door to door.; An interior inspection takes approximately 10 minutes and then the outside is measured.
 For those property owners not at home, a yellow door tag with the Assessing telephone number will be left.
 Those receiving a door tag are encouraged to call and schedule an inspection.
 Property owners may call the Battle Creek Assessor’s office at (269) 966-3369 with any questions or to schedule an appointment.
 In addition, commercial properties along the Columbia Avenue corridor are being visited to update City records.

 Tax Rate Breakdowns